top of page

 "small", "Medium", "Large".

-* 3 distinct body lenght for each chambers
+* 3 distinct body lengths for each chambers

 * "New York" Stamped on shank, table